VermeirJellen/PoloniexR/README.md

 Donations
 ---------

-If you find this software useful and/or you would like to see additional extensions or a future release to CRAN, feel free to donate some crypto:
+If you find this software useful and/or you would like to see additional extensions, feel free to donate some crypto:

-Crypto Addresses:

 -   BTC: 1QHtZLZ15Cmj4FPr5h5exDjYciBDhh7mzA
 -   LTC: LhKf6MQ7LY1k8YMaAq9z3APz8kVyFX3L2M